ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

      9. json
      10. redcap.csv

-Export your study’s dataset or data dictionary into the `my_project/input/` folder.
+Export your study’s dataset or data dictionary into the `my_project/` folder.
 If you would like more information on supported file formats, please check out [here](https://norc-heal.github.io/healdata-utils/vlmd/supported_input_formats/).

 ### Create Virtual Environment

-- `python -m venv venv –upgrade-deps`
+- `python -m venv myenv –upgrade-deps`

+This line is calling the module `-m` in Python for virtual environments `venv` and naming it `myenv`.

 ### Activate Virtual Environment